shuizhutieniu/AttentiveEraser/README.md

        -i     5                          # The position index of the target word to remove from the image, e.g., 5 for "cherry" in the prompt.
        -t     1 20                       # The range of diffusion model layers to apply the modifications, e.g., 1 20 for layers 1 to 20.
-       -w     1,2,3,4,5                  # number of Attention Editing steps -ds    50                         # List of word indices in the attention map to be modified, default is the target word index.
+       -w     1,2,3,4,5                  # number of Attention Editing steps
 ```

 Or you can run the following command to understand the available command-line options for the script: